-We are honoured to have Wheelchair tennis champion Michael (Mick) Connell offering lessons and clinics at the Prince Alfred Park courts in Surry Hills.
+Wheelchair tennis is a high-energy sport requiring concentration, fitness and incredible skill.
+It follows traditional tennis rules with the only difference being players are allowed two bounces of the ball and the first bounce within the bounds of the court.
+Wheelchair tennis champion Michael (Mick) Connell offers lessons and clinics at the Prince Alfred Park courts in Surry Hills.
 Mick was formerly number 2 in the world and won the 2013 NSW Metropolitan Open Title after winning both the Open Men’s Singles and Open Men’s Doubles.
-To book a wheelchair tennis lesson with Mick please feel free to contact him directly on 0415 884 749.
+To book a wheelchair tennis lesson contact Mick directly on 0415 884 749.

-City Community Tennis also hosts the NEC Metropolitan Open Wheelchair Tennis Tournament each year, an ITF Futures Event at the Prince Alfred Park tennis courts in Surry Hills.
+City Community Tennis also hosts the NEC Metropolitan Open Wheelchair Tennis Tournament, an IFT Futures Event in partnership with Wheelchair Tennis NSW each year.